ingonyama-zk/developer-docs/docs/icicle/primitives/msm.md

 $MSM(a, G) \in G$ - a single EC (elliptic curve point) point

-Accelerating MSM is crucial to ZK protocol performance due to the [large percent of run time](https://hackmd.io/@0xMonia/SkQ6-oRz3#Hardware-acceleration-in-action) they take up when generating proofs.
+Accelerating MSM is crucial to a ZK protocol performance due to the [large percent of run time](https://hackmd.io/@0xMonia/SkQ6-oRz3#Hardware-acceleration-in-action) they take up when generating proofs.

 You can learn more about how MSMs work from this [video](https://www.youtube.com/watch?v=Bl5mQA7UL2I) and from this resource list on [Ingopedia](https://www.ingonyama.com/ingopedia/msm).